-Future Plans: SCS Broadband is committed to working through the above issue for the two eastern Hanover towers.
-Once we complete these two towers, we will start Phase II with the leasing and scheduliing of three towers in the western part of Hanover.
+Future Plans: SCS Broadband is committed to working through the aforementioned issue for the two eastern Hanover towers.
+Once we complete these two towers, we will start Phase II with the leasing and scheduling of three towers in the western part of Hanover.

-Overall Status: SCS Broadband purchased CVALink in late 2016 which consists of ten tower locations.
-The Network covers much of northern, central and southern Louisa County, with some sites east and west.
+Overall Status: SCS Broadband purchased CVALink in late 2016, a company with ten tower locations.
+The CVALink network covers much of northern, central, and southern Louisa County, with some sites east and west.
 The first LTE customers have been installed in Louisa, with more to follow.
-SCS Broadband also has eight community relay poles which expand services into hard to reach areas of the County.
+SCS Broadband also has eight community relay poles that help expand internet service into hard-to-reach areas of the County.

-Current Status: SCS Broadband has approvals completed for the entire County for LTE deployment.
-This was a 14 month concerted effort and investment.
-The first LTE customers were installed in early Spring and expansion and conversion projects are underway.
+Current Status: SCS Broadband has LTE approvals completed for the entire County.
+This was a 14-month concerted effort and investment.
+The first LTE customers were installed in early Spring, and expansion and conversion projects are underway.
 These projects will continue through much of 2018.
-We have also leased additional fiber connected to the SCS Central Virginia backhaul network which is attached to our location in Richmond that places many high volume applications such as Netflix, AppleTV, Dropbox, Facebook, and much more directly on our network.
-SCS Broadband will be submitting a Proposal to lease all county towers in May.
-These towers, along with our 17 locations, will make an impressive wireless network, like no other County in Virginia!
+We have also leased additional fiber connected to the SCS Central Virginia backhaul network which is attached to our location in Richmond that places many high volume applications such as Netflix, AppleTV, Dropbox, Facebook, and many more directly on our network.

 Future Plans: SCS Broadband will continue to upgrade the entire network to meet future bandwidth requirements.
 We are also adding additional tower resources through leasing and purchasing.
-We expect to be near or at 20 commercial tower locations by the end of 2019.
+We expect to have close to 20 commercial tower locations by the end of 2019.
 For the status of projects on existing towers, use the “Details Existing” button below.
 For all new towers planned, including the Louisa County towers, use the “Details Planned” button below.